-The height and proportion of an addition to the original building or a separate building constructed on the site should be compatible with the original buildings in regard to façade proportion and window patterns; size, shape and proportions of entrances and porch projections; and roof forms.
-Additions or new buildings that would add height or change the scale and architectural character of the original buildings should not be constructed.
+The height and proportion of an addition to the original building or a separate building constructed at the rear of the site should be compatible with the original building in regard to façade proportion and window patterns; size, shape and proportions of entrances; and roof forms.
+Additions or new buildings that would add height or change the scale and architectural character of the original building should not be constructed.